lucferbux/lucferbux/README.md

 ### Hello there 👋

-I'm a technology fan and I love to explore as many fields as I can, such as Development, Ciber-Security, Artificial Intelligence or Blockchain.
+I'm a technology fan and I love to explore as many fields as I can, such as Development, Ciber-Security or Artificial Intelligence.
 You can see what I am up to on [lucferbux.dev](https://lucferbux.dev).
 Feel free to contact me on my [linkedin](https://www.linkedin.com/in/lucferbux/).

 ## Contributions